Best Mattress of 2020: Reviews & Buyer’s Guide

 - Graphite-infused gel helps keep you cool and comfortable

-11. Purple Mattress – $999
+12. Purple Mattress

-When they first launched they sold only one mattress that was designed for universal comfort.
+When they first launched, they sold only one mattress designed for universal comfort.
 However, after they received feedback from customers, they expanded their line to give customers more options.
 Now, they sell their original Purple mattress as well as three hybrid versions of it: Purple.2, Purple.3, and Purple.4.
 Plus, they sell an assortment of bedding accessories, too.

 In each of their beds, they feature their Smart Comfort Grid™.
 Their proprietary Smart Comfort Grid™ is made with patented hyper-elastic polymer, a rubber-like material.
 This grid promotes airflow through the mattress, contributing to temperature regulation.
 Additionally, it’s non-toxic, allergen-resistant, and durable.
-However, the most significant sleep-promoting benefit this grid brings is it’s ability to relieve pressure points.
+However, the most significant sleep-promoting benefit this grid brings is its ability to relieve pressure points.

-When you lay on the Purple, this grid will collapse beneath you ever so slightly to offer instant comfort and ease stress, but maintains its shape enough to stay supportive.
+When you lay on the Purple, this grid will collapse beneath you ever so slightly to offer instant comfort and ease stress but maintains its shape enough to stay supportive.
 Purple’s Smart Comfort Grid™ is designed to offer both spinal support and cushioning comfort.
 It also isolates motion quite well, which makes it great for those who share a bed with somebody who tosses and turns.

 When shopping with Purple, we recommend choosing their flagship model, as it’s designed for the majority of sleepers and has over 18,000 reviews.